nathabee/PomoloBee/documentation/API.md

 ### **3️⃣ Check Image Processing Status**
 📌 **Purpose:** Retrieve the **status** of an uploaded image (whether processing is complete or still ongoing).
+ The **app periodically checks** if an uploaded image has been processed.

 ✅ **Endpoint:**
 ```